 Andrea’s work is represented in Vancouver by Kurbatoff Gallery and held in private and public collections in Canada, US, UK and Australia.
 A 2018 solo exhibition Such Stuff as Dreams will also be held 16th October - 4th November, at West Vancouver’s Ferry Building Gallery.

 She writes and illustrates nonfiction and essay and has worked for publishers such as The National Post, The Economist Intelligence Unit and The Guardian UK and Observer UK.
 She wrote, illustrated and published one of the world's first online travel guides, 'Rediguana Reveals Vancouver: Living like a Local' - an irreverent look at Vancouver through a local lens.

-A Faculty member of Emily Carr University of Art & Design, teaching drawing and painting, she also leads workshops in 'Cultivating Creativity' with adults, youth and educators through professional development and independent workshops in Canada / US.
+A faculty member of Emily Carr University of Art + Design, teaching Drawing and Painting, she also leads independent workshops in 'Cultivating Creativity' through art exploration with adults, youth and educators in Canada / US.

 Her studio is located eighteen nautical miles from Vancouver, in a 1920 bungalow she and her partner barged to an island.
-When not painting, drawing, writing or Cultivating Creativity, Andrea can be found elsewhere - exploration is inspiration so she travels often.
+When not making art, writing or Cultivating Creativity, Andrea can be found elsewhere - exploration is inspiration so she travels often.